Peace Sower Teams™

 Thriving Relationships = Less Conflict

 As Peace Sower Teams teach and apply God’s relational principles, relationships are more likely to thrive, leaving less room for the weeds of conflict to grow.
-Thriving relationships open the way for stronger families, more fruitful ministry and church growth, improved work performance and, most importantly, a more compelling witness as Christians live out the gospel of peace in their families, workplaces and communities.
+Thriving relationships open the way for stronger families, more fruitful ministry and church growth, improved work performance and, most importantly, a more compelling witness as Christians live out the gospel of peace in their families, workplaces, ministries and communities.

 Peace Sower Teams promote this God-honoring harvest by being both “reactive” (reconciling people in conflict) and “proactive” (teaching and coaching people to develop skills that actually prevent conflict).
 Ideally each team will include members who focus on one or more of three complementary discipleship ministries.